stebielli/leetcode/README.md

 # leetcode exercises solutions

-This repository contains a set of solutions about leetcode exercises that I'm used to do :)
+This repository contains a set of solutions about leetcode exercises that I'm used to doing :)